general-molecular-simulations/so3lr/README.md

 so3lr eval --datafile dataset.extxyz --batch-size 1 --lr-cutoff 12.0 --save-to predictions.extxyz
 ```

-The input can be any file that is digestible by [`ase.io.iread`](https://wiki.fysik.dtu.dk/ase/ase/io/io.html#ase.io.iread). **Please note, that the labels are assumed to be in `eV` and `Angstrom`.**
+The input can be any file that is digestible by [`ase.io.iread`](https://wiki.fysik.dtu.dk/ase/ase/io/io.html#ase.io.iread).

 The command will collect and print metrics on the dataset and save the predictions to the specified output file.
 The predicted properties are `energy`, `forces`, `dipole_vec` and `hirshfeld_ratios`.
 Energy and forces are assumed to be present in the datafile, while dipole vectors and Hirshfeld ratios are optional.
-If they are not present in the data, the metrics will simply be `NaN`. **On that note, we want to stress that SO3LR has not been trained on energies.** Therefore, errors are not reported in the printed metrics and only relative energies have a meaning.
+If they are not present in the data, the metrics will simply be `NaN`.

+> **Note**: Labels are assumed to be in `eV` and `Ångström`.
+SO3LR was not trained specifically on energies, so only relative energies are meaningful.

 The predictions can be analyzed in Python: